leocamelo/minitooltip/README.md

 ```

 ### Setting a single tooltip theme
-You can set the theme of a single tooltip with the classes 'tooltip-dark' and 'tooltip-light'.
+You can set the theme of a single tooltip with the classes 'tip-dark' and 'tip-light'.
 And, if you prefer, can define this with data attributes
 ```html
 <h1 class="tip tip-dark" title="A dark tip here">foo</h1>
 <h2 data-tip="A light tip here" data-tip-theme="light">bar</h2>